dimohamdy/FlickrApp/README.md

 * Create Extension for UIImageView to download the image from the link.

-* I use [SwiftLint](https://github.com/realm/SwiftLint) to enhance Swift style.
+* I used [SwiftLint](https://github.com/realm/SwiftLint) to enhance Swift style.

-* I use [JSONExport](https://github.com/Ahmed-Ali/JSONExport) to generate model from JSON.
+* I used [JSONExport](https://github.com/Ahmed-Ali/JSONExport) to generate model from JSON.

-* I use create UI with code.
+* I used create UI with code.

 * I use  this answer to [check internet connection](https://stackoverflow.com/questions/39558868/check-internet-connection-ios-10/52998897#52998897)

+* I used Cocopods.

 # UnitTest